phycem/White-Noise-Analysis-of-Convolutional-Neural-Networks--MNIST--Fashion-MNIST/README.md

 exist within a single neuron level and the network level.
 The overall goal is to train two simple NNs on MNIST and Fashion-MNIST datasets, calculate average noise maps for each class in the datasets, determine what the model classifies each noise map, and use the noise maps themselves as the classifier.

-A view of the activation layers within each NN for each class should give you a peak into how the NN sees the data as it passes through the network.
+Currently working on a view of the activation layers within each NN for each class that perhaps will give a peak into how the NN sees the data as it passes through the network.